 Every year, Loyola's 100+ service-learning courses invite Loyola students and faculty to take their education out into the world, applying course concepts to real-world problems and collaborating with and learning from community organization partners.
 Whether they are working as volunteers with one of Loyola's hundreds of community partners, sharing discipline-specific knowledge with the broader community, doing research on pressing social issues, or completing projects that advance community-defined priorities, students in service-learning classes learn by doing AND seeing how that learning intersects with the larger world.

 Structured reflection activities built into service-learning classes provide ongoing opportunities for students and faculty to make meaningful connections between course content and the entire process of engaging with the community.

-The Center for Experiential Learning serves as a resource for faculty, students and community partners in all aspects of the service-learning experience.
-CEL staff help students connect with community-based organizations relevant to their service-learning course requirements.
+The Center for Engaged Learning, Teaching, and Scholarship serves as a resource for faculty, students and community partners in all aspects of the service-learning experience.
+CELTS staff help students connect with community-based organizations relevant to their service-learning course requirements.
 As a resource to faculty, the staff helps identify relevant community-based projects and volunteer sites, fosters relationships with those organizations and provides service-learning course development and support.
 The staff also provides support to community-based organizations in their role as co-educators of Loyola students, while also ensuring that their partnerships with Loyola achieve their strategic goals.